 I'm the first to scream when you can't #GiveAShift in a car, but a three-pedal setup in the LC 500 would feel out of place.
 When it was announced that the LC 500 had a 10-speed automatic transmission, I rolled my eyes.
 Why would you need that many gears?
 How will it not get confused?
 Turns out, my concerns were unwarranted.
 The transmission shifts quickly, never seems to get confused, and responds exactly as I wanted it to.
 Unfortunately, it's a bit harsh in stop-and-go traffic, making it difficult to be a completely smooth driver no matter which of the car's modes you are in.
-While there are paddle shifters, they are cheap plastic bits that are tacked onto the back of the steering wheel—the lone letdown in the LC 500's interior.
+While there are paddle shifters, they are magnesium that feel like cheap plastic bits tacked onto the back of the steering wheel—the lone letdown in the LC 500's interior.
 Lexus absolutely knows how to build proper, quality paddle shifters—the LFA had a pair.
 Hey Lexus, dig those out of the parts bin when you have a second, please.

 It doesn't shrink